KaIKuxy/Vtuber-Reminder/README.md

 # Vtuber-Reminder
-# Based on NoneBot & CoolQ
+Based on NoneBot & CoolQ.

-# Check Vtubers' newest information such as streaming in QQ group.
+Check Vtubers' newest information such as streaming in QQ group.